mrmorphic/gochronos/README.md

 gochronos needs to persist scheduled items itself if they need to persist beyond application execution.

+The module is currently in development.
+See the "Status" section to see what is currently working and not working.

 # Basic Usage

 The most basic usage is a one-time scheduled action.
 The following adds a new